 The kids who tell me at age 8 that drugs are bad and they learned in school that you should never do drugs; I see them again in their teens after they have had an overdose.
 Same thing with bullying.

 If we really want to create a climate without bullying, or less of it anyway, we can’t excuse or alibi bullying when it happens.
-We need a consistent message that there is zero tolerance for emotional bullying just like the zero tolerance for physical violence.
+We need a consistent message that there is zero-tolerance for emotional bullying just like zero tolerance for physical violence.
 So far society is not consistent with this message at home or at school.

 Davis also mentioned that the best antidote for bullying is friends.
 The more a child belongs and feels like a part of something the less likely they will be affected by bullying.
 The most victimized are the most alone and once they become the victim they are more likely to be shunned by others, who are afraid to become victims also.